Naturopathy always encompasses herbal medicine and nutrition.

 a healing internal and external environment.

 Naturopathic practitioners combine the wisdom of nature with the rigors of modern science.
-To be qualified and registered, a Naturopath must study anatomy and physiology, biochemistry, pathology and diagnostics, much like a GP.
+To be qualified and registered, a Naturopath must study anatomy and physiology, pathophysiology, chemistry biochemistry, pathology and diagnostics.

 A Naturopath must also understand the workings and contraindications of medications.
 However, a Naturopath